Yue-Zhengyuan/Lectures/Condensed_Matter/Zero-T_Green_Function/Correlation_Function.md

 e^{-iHT} \ket{0}
 $$

-Since $T$ is now very large, we shift the time evolution by a small constant time $t_0$, which is the reference time in interaction picture:
+Since $T$ is now very large, we shift the time evolution by a small constant time $t_0$, i.e. the reference time in interaction picture:

 $$
 \ket{\Psi_0} = \lim_{T \to \infty(1-i\epsilon)}